 - Blood pressure

-Midwife – A midwife normally visits Kingskerswell on alternate Thursdays and Ipplepen on alternate Fridays.
+Midwife – A midwife normally visits Kingskerswell on a Friday and Ipplepen on a Tuesday.
 To make an appointment with the midwife, call 01803 874455 and choose option 1.
-If you need to speak to a midwife between these times please telephone 01626 201148 and leave a message, the midwives will ring you back.
+If you need to speak to a midwife please telephone 01626 324530 and leave a message, the midwives will ring you back.

 Podiatrist– The visiting podiatrist and footcare assistant treats patients who are referred via a doctor or other health care professional.
-Patients registered at Kingskerswell and Ipplepen need to telephone the podiatry centralised appointments booking office at Castle Circus Health Centre on 01803 217712 / 217713 for an appointment at either Kingskerswell or Ipplepen Health Centre.
+Patients registered at Kingskerswell and Ipplepen need to telephone the podiatry centralised appointments booking office at Castle Circus Health Centre on 01803 217712 for any queries or to book an appointment at either Kingskerswell or Ipplepen Health Centre.

 Community Nursing Team – Our patients are served by the Newton Abbot Locality Community Nursing team who work for the Torbay & Southern Devon Healthcare Trust.
 The team have specialist skills in the delivery of general nursing and healthcare to patients who are housebound.
 Some of these patients are terminally ill and the team have access to the Palliative Nursing Service who specialise in end of life care.
 By the very nature of their job the nurses are mobile in the community and if you need to speak or get a message to them they have a mobile “baton” phone 07811-123-875.